inveniosoftware/invenio/README.rst

     :target: https://gitter.im/inveniosoftware/invenio

-Invenio is like a Swiss Army knife of battle-tested, safe and secure modules providing you will all the features you need to run a trusted digital repository.
+Invenio is like a Swiss Army knife of battle-tested, safe and secure modules providing you with all the features you need to run a trusted digital repository.